 Submission of Solutions

-How: Email me your solution.
-Email may take the forms of either: plain text typed into an email message, a word document, excel document, mathematica notebook, or scanned adobe file.
+How: Email us your solution.
+Email may take the forms of either: plain text typed into an email message, a word document, Excel document, Mathematica notebook, or scanned Adobe file.
 Regardless of the submission method, please show your work to the best of your ability.
-If none of these options works for you, you may drop it off in my office TH222.
+If none of these options works for you, you may drop off a hard copy in TH255C.
 Please put the time of submission on it with the subject line: POTW

 Failure to follow these directions may result in your submission not making into the pile in the correct order!

 Each problem will be worth a maximum of 10 points, with correctness, completeness and timeliness factoring into one's score.
 The first correct solution received will be awarded 10 points, the second will get 9 points, and so on.
 Answers with no work are not complete solutions.
 The fifth correct respondent will receive 6 points, and each subsequent solution received before the deadline will receive 5 points, if correct.
 This permits respondents who are unable to get timely access to the problem for a given week to still remain competitive over the course of the term.
-No documentation is required.
+No documentation is required if you use your own notes, textbooks, etc. However, if you search for the solution on the Internet or receive assistance, you should state that in your solution.
 Incorrect solutions, regardless of order of submission, will receive a score between 0 and 4 points, based on partial credit of work shown.
-Scores will be posted around Monday following the problem's closeout on the previous Thursday.
+Scores will be posted NLT a week after each problem's closeout date.
 Check out your scores at the POTW Scoreboard.